Do or Die (film): Plot

 Kane arrives back at his headquarters and begins to reveal to Silk his larger scheme to manipulate the American stock market but is interrupted with news of the third team's failure.

 Lucas and the others start to suspect a mole in the group.
 He decides to take the agents to a secure lake house.
 While preparing to leave Estevez kisses Hamilton but she rebuffs his advances.

-The next morning two men ride their dirt bikes on a dock.
-While pretending to fish one of the men assembles a sniper rifle, aims it at Agent Hamilton but misses.
+The next morning, two men ride their dirt bikes on a dock.
+While pretending to fish, one of the men assembles a sniper rifle, aims it at Agent Hamilton but misses.
 The fourth team attempts to escape while Christian and Estevez give chase on dirt bikes.
 The first assassin crashes and is shot by Christian while Estevez kills the second with a grenade disguised as a baseball.

 Lucas, Edy, Shane, and Atlanta plan to leave early the next morning by boat to pick up rifles.
-While synchronizing their watches Hamilton lends hers to Edy.
-While headed back the fifth team thinking they have tracked Hamilton and Justin appear on jet skis and fire at their boat.
+While synchronizing their watches, Hamilton lends hers to Edy.
+While headed back, the fifth team, thinking they have tracked Hamilton and Justin, appear on jet skis and fire at their boat.
 Lucas and Edy using the new rifles kill the fifth team.

 Lucas decides to move again to his home in Dallas.
 Estevez accuses Atlanta of being a mole.
-At the same time, Hamilton's wristwatch burns Edy as she turns on a microwave dropping it to the floor.
+At the same time, Hamilton's wristwatch burns Edy as she turns on a microwave, dropping it to the floor.
 Estevez picks it up and Justin discovers Kane's tracking device that has been revealing their every move.

-Kane calls Lucas offering a final challenge of hand-to-hand combat between Hamilton, Justin, and his final team.
+Kane calls Lucas, offering a final challenge of hand-to-hand combat between Hamilton, Justin, and his final team.
 Lucas hangs up.
 After a romantic night with Estevez, Hamilton calls Kane to accept his challenge.
 The next morning, they are ambushed in the woods by two ninjas.
-Hamilton and Justin run away but they catch up.
+Hamilton and Justin run away, but they catch up.
 Justin hits one of the assassins with a baseball bat while Hamilton throws a ninja star into the leg of the other.

 Despite their injuries, the assassins track them to an outhouse and hear whispering inside.
-Instead of the agents it's two dummies with wigs and a tape recording of their voices.
-With Estevez controlling the remote-controlled helicopter Hamilton and Justin each fire missiles on the outhouse killing the final team.
+Instead of the agents, it's two dummies with wigs and a tape recording of their voices.
+With Estevez controlling the remote-controlled helicopter, Hamilton and Justin each fire missiles on the outhouse, killing the final team.
 Kane watches helplessly as his computer informs him that he has lost his "game".

-While celebrating Estevez and Lucas reveals how L.E.A.T.H.A.L. can now track Kane with Silk working as their informant.
+While celebrating Estevez and Lucas reveals how L.E.T.H.A.L. can now track Kane with Silk working as their informant.
 It is decided not to arrest Kane but to keep track of his whereabouts and continue to disrupt his operations.

 Cast

+Reception

+The film, as most of its director's creations, gained a retrospective cult following.